World Reference Base for Soil Resources (WRB)

 ISRIC and the WRB

 ISRIC has a long standing history with the FAO Legend and WRB; in 2014, Dr Otto Spaargaren was awarded the prestigious IUSS Guy D Smith award.
+Otto has made an important contribution to the development of the WRB system as a leading scientist and was chair (1994-1998, 2006-2010) and vice-chair (1998-2002) of the WRB working group.
 Some recent activities of ISRIC relating to WRB soil classification are:

 - Teaching soil description and classification in ISRIC's 'World Soils and Their Assessment' Spring School course